initc3/ic3-website/content/events/eth-bootcamp/BlockchainCamp2023.md

 In addition to tech talks, panels and projects, we are planning social activities, games, birds-of-a-feather discussions, and more.
 Topics will include DeFi, DAO, cryptography, Metaverse, NFTs, gaming and more!

+### Important Note

-<strong> Please note that this is an IC3 members event, limited to current IC3 partners, academic members, fellows, and alumni.
+*This is an IC3 members event, limited to current IC3 partners, academic members, fellows, and alumni.
 Some special exceptions will be made if capacity allows.
-Please reach out to Bria Han (<a href="mailto:jh2584@cornell.edu">jh2584@cornell.edu</a>) if you hope to qualify for an exception. </strong>

-**If you are non-IC3 affiliated and interested in partipating in the 2023 IC3 Blockchain Camp please fill out the <a href="https://j0fsjzfawcv.typeform.com/to/olWnSlaN">Sponsorship Interest Form</a>.**
+Please reach out to Bria Han (<strong><a href="mailto:jh2584@cornell.edu">jh2584@cornell.edu</a></strong>) if you hope to qualify for an exception.
+Also, if you are non-IC3 affiliated and interested in partipating in the 2023 IC3 Blockchain Camp please fill out the <strong><a href="https://j0fsjzfawcv.typeform.com/to/olWnSlaN">Sponsorship Interest Form</a></strong>.*

 ### Program Information